pola-rs/polars-book/docs/user-guide/misc/alternatives.md

 - DuckDB

     Polars and DuckDB have many similarities.
-DuckDB is focussed on providing an in-process OLAP Sqlite alternative, polars is focussed on providing a scalable `DataFrame` interface to many languages.
+DuckDB is focused on providing an in-process OLAP Sqlite alternative, polars is focused on providing a scalable `DataFrame` interface to many languages.
 Those different front-ends lead to different optimization strategies and different algorithm prioritization.
 The interop between both is zero-copy.
     See more: https://duckdb.org/docs/guides/python/polars